axbycc/LiveSplat/README.md

 ------
 LiveSplat was developed as a small part of a larger proprietary VR telerobotics system.
 I posted a video of the Gaussian splatting component of this system on Reddit and many people expressed an interest in experimenting with it themselves.
 So I spun it out and I'm making it publicly available as LiveSplat (see installation instructions below).

-LiveSplat should be considered alpha level.
+LiveSplat should be considered alpha quality.
 I do not have the resources to test the installation on many different machines, so let me know if the application does not run on yours (assuming your machine meets the requirements).

 I've decided to keep LiveSplat closed source in order to explore potential business opportunitie.
 If you are a business wanting to license/integrate this technology, please email mark@axby.cc.